vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 #### The decision matrix

-Making a *decision matrix* (also called a *decisional balance*) is an activity sometimes done in MI which can help an individual commit to a behavior change when they might initially feel ambivalent or overwhelmed.
-First, draw a 2x2 table.
+Making a *decision matrix* (also called a *decisional balance*) is an activity sometimes done in MI which [can help an individual strengthen their commit to a behavior change.](https://pubmed.ncbi.nlm.nih.gov/24229732/) First, draw a 2x2 table.
 The patient then identifies the benefits and drawbacks of either continuing with the status quo (1, 2) or making a change (3, 4).

 As you work through this activity and the patient writes down their pros and cons for each option, they will get a clearer picture of what making a change would entail.